xulabs/aitom_doc-/tutorials/000_general/cryo_electron_tomography.md

 1. What is tomography?

    The word tomography is derived from Ancient Greek τόμος tomos, "slice, section" and γράφω graphō, "to write".
 A device used in tomography is called a tomograph, while the image produced is a tomogram.
-Tomography is imaging by sections or sectioning, through the use of any kind of penetrating wave.
+Tomography is a technique to image by sections or sectioning, through the use of any kind of penetrating wave.
+A group of 2D slice images is usually acquired by the tomography.

 2. What is cryo?

-Cryo- is from Ancient Greek κρύος (krúos, “icy cold, chill, frost”).
+Cryo- is from Ancient Greek κρύος.
+It means icy cold, chill, or frost.

 3. What is Electron Cryotomography (CryoET)?

-Electron cryotomography (CryoET) is an imaging technique used to produce high-resolution (~1-4 nm) three-dimensional views of samples, typically biological macromolecules and cells.
+Electron cryotomography (CryoET) is an imaging technique used to produce high-resolution (~1-4 nm), or even better resolution, three-dimensional views of samples, typically biological macromolecules and cells.
+It is one of the three major branches of Cryo-electron microscopy.
+In contrast to other electron tomography techniques, samples are immobilized in non-crystalline ("vitreous") ice and imaged under cryogenic conditions (< −150 °C), allowing them to be imaged without dehydration or chemical fixation, which could otherwise disrupt or distort biological structures.

-4. Why do we need Cryo-ET?
+4. What is the output image from Cryo-ET?

-5. What is the output image from Cryo-ET?
+The output image from Cryo-ET is a tilt series of 2D image, which can be computationally reconstructed to 3D tomogram.